Because the Black and Tan Coonhound has special skills and strong hunting instincts, they are not known as family dogs.

 Physical Traits of the Black and Tan Coonhound

-The alert, friendly, and eager expression on their face makes the Black and Tan Coonhound very lovable.
+The alert, friendly, and eager expression on their faces makes the Black and Tan Coonhound very lovable.

 He holds his head and tail high and moves with graceful strides.
 Its long body is fairly bony, but this kind of build gives it agility, speed, and strength.